gi-bielefeld/sans/clowm/README.md

 genomes and their separation from the other genomes.
 The resulting splits can be visualized as a phylogenetic tree or network.

-SANS can be also easily installed locally from our [git repository](https://github.com/gi-bielefeld/sans).

 * Reference-free
 * Alignment-free